 Wok vs Pan, What Should you Buy?

 In my opinion, a wok is a pretty niche type of cookware.
 It is a good buy if you plan on making a lot of stir fry.
-Tossing and stirring is definetly a lot easier due to the shape and handle of the wok.
+Tossing and stirring is is a lot easier on a wok.
 However, you can also do the same thing in a non stick pan.
-It just wont be as convenient as a wok.
+It just wont be as convenient.
 If you are dead set on a Wok avoid the traditional round bottom Wok.
-Even though I think woks are really versatile and well designed, it doesnt work unless you have that jet burner.
+Even though I think woks are really versatile and well designed, it doesn’t work at home.
+What I do recommend is to get a deep sided saute pan.
+They have the convenience of a wok without the downside.
+I recommend getting a 12 inch t fal pan.
+They are really affordable and great for cooking.
+The sidewalls are really tall so food wont accidentally spill out.

 I hope you find my article on Wok vs Pan to be helpful, please visit the Article page for more!